-The Swedish Gate is one of the most enduring landmarks in the Old Town and is also one of the best things to see on this self-guided Riga walking tour.
+The Swedish Gate is one of the most enduring landmarks in the Old Town.
 It is a relatively simple archway beneath a three-story townhouse that is the sole remnant of eight city gates built in the late 17th-century during a period of Swedish rule in Rīga.

 Lore has it that the gate was created illicitly by a wealthy merchant to give him more direct access to his warehouse.
 It was, however, probably built for the use of the soldiers stationed at Jacob’s Barracks.
 You might see newlywed couples passing through the gate since passing through the gate is supposed to bring good fortune after marriage.